Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Related work

+\paragraph{Characterization of dynamically meaningful RCs.} Existing definitions of ``good'' RCs were mostly motivated by applications in computational physics and chemistry.
+However, these field to this date still predominantly use \emph{heuristic} RCs in their model reduction efforts.
+This practice of manually selecting and combining coordinates from a pool of candidate physical observables such as bond angles or residue distances comes with obvious shortcomings with respect to dynamical meaningfulness, optimality and scalability.
+Mostly, one is mainly interested in reproducing statistical quantities like the free energy correctly without any strict characterization of the dynamical meaning.
+We now discuss the most popular of the few approaches to the identification of dynamically meaningful RCs.

-Existing definitions of ``good'' reaction coordinates were mostly derived with applications in computational physics and chemistry in mind.
-In that domain, one of the most popular reaction coordinate with a general dynamical interpretation is the \emph{committor function}, which for some reactant and some product state indicates the probability to hit the latter before hitting the former~\cite{e_towards_2006, maragliano_string_2006}.
+The \emph{committor function} is a one-dimensional reaction coordiante, which for some reactant and some product state indicates the probability to hit the latter before hitting the former~\cite{e_towards_2006, maragliano_string_2006}.
 However, the committor can only be expected to describe the system's rate-limiting processes well for sensible choices of the reactant and product (which obviously requires a priori macro-scale knowledge of the system).

-The dominant eigenfunctions of a Markovian system's transfer operator (or equivalently its Fokker Planck operator) decompose the system into linearly independent sub-processes, which equilibrate with a rate determined by the associated eigenvalue~\cite{schutte_metastability_2014}.
-Hence, the dominant eigenfunctions have been used as reaction coordinates~\cite{mcgibbon_identification_2017}. \markchange{It has however been demonstrated that the dominant eigenfunctions themselves can be reduced further, if the associated sub-processes are in some way ``nonlinearly dependent''~\cite{bittracher_transition_2017}.
-An example of this situation will be given later in the text.} A reaction coordinate composed of dominant eigenfunctions is therefore in general not optimal in terms of its dimensionality.
+The dominant eigenfunctions of the system's transfer operator (or equivalently its Fokker Planck operator) are mathematically related to committor functions~\cite{sarich_markov_2014}.
+These eigenfunctions linearly decompose the system into independent sub-processes, which equilibrate with a rate determined by the associated eigenvalue~\cite{schutte_metastability_2014}.
+Hence, the dominant eigenfunctions have been used as RCs~\cite{mcgibbon_identification_2017}.
+While this correspond well with our definition of a good RC, it has been demonstrated that the dominant eigenfunctions themselves can be reduced further, if the associated sub-processes are in some way ``nonlinearly dependent'' on each other~\cite{bittracher_transition_2017}.
+Our second example system (Section~\ref{sec:example_metastable_circular}) demonstrates this situation.
+A RC composed of dominant eigenfunctions is therefore in general not optimal in terms of its dimensionality.